gimlet-io/gimlet-documentation/src/pages/docs/kubernetes-resources/troubleshooting.md

 ## Error States

-Using the commands below, you might run into error states that'll lead you to figuring out what needs to be done to address the issues within your cluster.
 Here are the most common error states you might have to deal with.

-### `ImagePullBackOff` and `ErrImagePull`
+### ImagePullBackOff and ErrImagePull

 These errors occur when Kubernetes can't fetch the image specified in your pod configuration.

-#### How to fix it
+**How to fix it**

 Verify the correctness of your image name and double-check registry credentials.